 If you have a roost in your building that has become a nuisance, see Living With Bats.

-- Report a roost: If you know the location of a bat roost that is regularly used by more than one bat, please complete a Site Data Form (Word doc 27 kB).
+- Report a roost: If you know the location of a bat roost that is regularly used by more than one bat, please complete the online Bat Report Form.

 - Monitor a roost: Help document maternity colony size and timing of reproduction by volunteering to count bats as they emerge from their roost in the evening.
-See the Roost Count Protocol (Word doc 36 kB) for instructions and please fill out the Roost Data Sheet (Word doc 68 kB) to report the number of bats you count.
+Please visit the Alaska Center for Conservation Science for forms and more information.

-- Bat house: To report a bat house that you have, please fill out the Bat House Report Form (Word doc 31 kB) .
-If you are interested in building a bat house, please contact us.
+- Bat house: To report bat use of a bat house, please complete the online Bat Report Form.
 Learn more about bat houses at Bat Conservation International.